Song gui

-The Song gui (Chinese: 頌簋; Pinyin: Sòng guǐ) is a Chinese ritual bronze Gui from the Western Zhou dynasty (1046–771 BC).
+The Song gui (頌簋 (Sòng guǐ)) is a Chinese ritual bronze Gui from the Western Zhou dynasty (1046–771 BC).
 Acquired in 1952 by the Yale University Art Gallery, it was the gift of art dealer and Yale University alumnus Wilson P. Foss Jr.

 The gui served as a sacrificial vessel for Chinese ancestral worship, holding cooked grain like millet.
 On the interior, a 152 character inscription describes a royal court appointment by King Xuan of Zhou to the namesake official of the bronze, Song (頌).

 Part of the set of a series of bronzes, the Song gui is provides insight into Western Zhou administration beyond the scope and historiography of bamboo slip texts.

 Provenance

 The provenance of the gui remains unknown, but is linked to multiple other bronzes by the same individual traced at earliest before the 19th century, though many Western Zhou bronzes have been traced to the Wei River in Shaanxi Province.